achuansar88/serverless-graphql-sample/README.md

 # severless-graphql-sample
 Using serverless nodejs in graphql with postgress SQL

-# create a serverless project
+create a serverless project
 npm install -g serverless

 and confiure serverless

-# Clone the project
-Clone the project
+Clone this project

 # Change into the newly created directory
 cd severless-graphql-sample